 We’ve covered this once before.
 Any packrafting paddle should be sturdy, strong enough to propel you forward and the right length for your raft and your arms.
 It should also be light and foldable for when you need to pack up and move over terra firma.

 4-piece paddles are generally considered the best all-around paddle design for packrafting.
 They pack into the smallest size possible for carrying on your back when portaging.
 Most packrafters prefer the versatility and powerful stroke of a high-angle paddle over the smoother, longer stroke of a low-angle paddle – as well as the increased nimbleness they offer when navigating whitewater.

-Our pick for a packraft paddle?
-The Aqua-Bound Manta Ray.
-This sturdy 4-piece offers carbon fiber construction, wide high-angle paddling, and clocks in at lightweight 2 pounds.
+One commonly recommend packrafting paddle is the Aqua-Bound Manta Ray.
+This 4-piece offers carbon fiber construction, wide high-angle paddling, and clocks in at lightweight 2 pounds.
 (They are Made in America, too).

 A good helmet is necessary to protect your head from rocks and impacts in case of spills and wipeouts.

 You can read our rundown of the best packrafting helmets of the year.
 But to briefly recap: look for a helmet with the right combination of light weight, shock-absorption, and comfortable suspension.
 Breathability is nice -but secondary to protection and suspension.

 The best helmet materials are composite plastic, synthetic, carbon fiber and fiberglass.
 The more you spend, the lighter you can go without compromising durability and shock-absorption.
 But spending big bucks isn’t necessary, either.
 Lining is usually made from EPS or EVA foam – as on traditional bike and sport helmets.
 EPP is a higher-end foam, more expensive than EPS or EVA, that offers the best impact protection and shock absorption.